Powell Family Cooking

 Why We Love This Recipe

-• Balanced & Nutritious: Loaded with lean protein, healthy fats, and fresh veggies, this bowl is as nourishing as it is delicious.
+• Balanced: Loaded with lean protein, fats, and fresh veggies, this bowl is nourishing.

 • Flavor-Packed Spicy Sauce: The bold sauce ties everything together with a kick of heat and creamy richness.